 In this article:

-As of 2020, homeowners stay in a home for an average of eight years before selling.
-That’s twice the average tenure seen before the 2009 housing crisis.
-With home prices hitting an all-time high in 2021, homeowners today see greater financial incentive to stay in the same homes for longer and gain equity.
+As of 2022, homeowners stay in a home an average of ten years or more before selling.
+That’s twice the average tenure from before the 2009 housing crisis.
+With home prices continuing to rise, many homeowners today see greater financial incentive to stay in the same homes for longer and gain equity.

 That said, there are a number of reasons why it may make sense to sell sooner than you originally planned to.
 But selling your home soon after buying can mean losing money, facing capital gains taxes, or paying mortgage prepayment penalties.
 That’s one reason why the colloquial “five-year rule” exists.
 This rule says you shouldn’t consider selling until you’ve lived in a home for five years — and there are good reasons for that.

-Life changes unexpectedly sometimes, forcing you to make difficult decisions.
-In this guide, we’ll discuss some of the factors that impact how soon you can sell a house after purchase.
-Even selling a house after two years is perfectly practical if you go about it right.
+Unexpected life changes though can force you to make difficult decisions.
+In this guide, we’ll discuss some of the factors that impact how soon you can sell a house after purchase — selling a house after two years can practical in certain situations.

 What is the “five-year rule”?

-Common thinking says sellers won’t break even on their initial home investment if they don’t stay for five years.
-This line of thinking comes from the transaction costs involved in buying a home in the first place, the money that many new homeowners put into improving their home, and the time it takes for the home’s market value to grow.
+Common thinking says sellers won’t break even on their initial home investment if they don’t stay in it for five years.
+This idea is based on the transaction costs involved in buying a home in the first place, the money that many new homeowners put into improving their home, and the time it takes for the home’s market value to grow.

 But, as they say, rules are meant to be broken, and the conventional wisdom didn’t account for the past few years seeing one of the biggest housing booms ever.
-It appears the home prices will continue to grow at least through 2021, so you may be able to sell your home sooner without losing money.
+Since home prices will continue to grow, you may be able to sell your home sooner without losing money.

 Of course, it’s not always about selling your home to make a profit.
 There are a number of reasons why you might sell sooner than expected.